 Curt Soine finds creative release in carving fish decoys, swans, ducks, geese, shorebirds, songbirds, and occasionally dabbling in making twig tables and canoe paddles.
 He had carved briefly when he was a kid in the Boy Scouts, but then started carving again shortly after he got out of the Navy in 1980, when his wife showed him a picture of a swan decoy she liked that was priced at $400, and he thought “that doesn’t look so tough; I could make one of those.”
 And so it began….

 collectors and carvers.
 In 2015, he received a SMAC grant, which enabled him to learn oil painting from world champion carver Keith Mueller at the Krausman Studio.
-He will be taking another class from Keith in June of 2018.
+He took another class from Keith in June of 2018.

-He has been an artist on the Upper Minnesota River Art Crawl Meander since 2007.
-Most recently, he was featured on a Pioneer Public TV “Prairie Sportsman” segment, which can be found online.
-He competes annually in the National Fish Decoy Association competition in Perham, Minnesota, where he has earned numerous ribbons and Best of Show awards over the years.
-He has also competed in Michigan’s Great Lakes Fish Decoy Carvers and Collectors Association Competition, achieving several ribbons, and in the Ward Museum Chesapeake Challenge competition in Salisbury, MD, and earned an Honorable Mention.
+propelling him to “celebrity status”; the episode can be found online.
+He competes annually in the Rudy Zweig Decoy and Sportsman Show in Alexandria, one of his favorite shows.
+The show is sponsored by the MN Darkhouse and Angling Association, of which he is a member.
+He was Carver of the Year there in 2016.
+Another annual favorite is the National Fish Decoy Association competition in Perham, Minnesota, where he has earned numerous ribbons and Best of Show awards over the years.
+He has also competed in Michigan’s Great Lakes Fish Decoy Carvers and Collectors Association Competition, achieving several ribbons, and in the Ward Museum Chesapeake Challenge competition in Salisbury, MD, earning an Honorable Mention.
 He has had his work displayed in a number of local galleries.
 In 2012, he had several fish decoys included in The Center for Art in Wood museum in Philadelphia and also in the book, “Hooked on Wood; The Allure of the Fish Decoy”.
 He was also featured in Doug Lodermeier’s book, “Minnesota Duck Decoys, Yesterday’s and Today’s Folk Artists”.